peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 .. _mi300x-vllm-throughput-measurement:

-Evaluating Performance by throughput measurement
+Evaluating performance by throughput measurement
 -------------------------------------------------

-For LLM inference workloads, in this tuning guide, we assess performance by measuring throughput in terms of ``TPS`` (Tokens per second).
+In this tuning guide, performance for LLM inference workloads is evaluated by measuring throughput in terms of ``TPS`` (tokens per second).

-The benchmarking script is benchmarks/benchmark_throughput.py inside vLLM repository.
+The benchmarking script is located at ``benchmarks/benchmark_throughput.py`` in the `vLLM repository <https://github.com/ROCm/vllm/blob/main/benchmarks/benchmark_throughput.py>`_.
+You can measure throughput using one of the following methods:

-There are two ways to run throughput benchmarking:
+*  For realistic performance evaluation, you can use datasets like Hugging Face's ``ShareGPT_V3_unfiltered_cleaned_split.json``.

-*  Use the real-world data like Huggingface dataset ``ShareGPT_V3_unfiltered_cleaned_split.json`` The dataset includes real-world conversational data, making it a good representation of typical use cases for language models.
-It can be downloaded as follows:
+   This dataset includes real-world conversational data, making it a good representation of typical use cases for language models.
+Download it as follows:

    .. code-block:: shell

       wget https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered/resolve/main/ShareGPT_V3_unfiltered_cleaned_split.json

-*  Use synthetic data by setting specific input and output token lengths for standardized benchmarking Fixed lengths synthetic prompts ensure that each benchmark run is consistent, making it easier to compare results across different models or configurations.
-It can also simplify analysis by using a controlled environment.
+*  For standardized benchmarking, you can set fixed input and output token lengths.
+Synthetic prompts provide consistent benchmarking runs, making it easier to compare performance across different models or configurations.
+Additionally, a controlled environment simplifies analysis.

-By balancing the above two approaches, you can get a good understanding of model performance.
+By balancing real-world data and synthetic data approaches, you can get a good understanding of model performance in varied scenarios.

 .. _mi300x-vllm-single-node: